 City Nature - Urban biodiversity as a cross-border project between Vienna and Bratislava

-The Interreg SK-AT project from priority 2 (Protection and enhancement of natural and cultural heritage and biodiversity) is set to last 36 months and has a total budget of 1.67 million euros.
-The city of Bratislava with MLB (Mestske lesy v Bratislave) is lead partner, the Vienna Municipal Department for Environmental Protection - MA 22 is the Austrian project partner.
+The Interreg SK-AT project from priority 2 (“Fostering natural and cultural heritage and biodiversity”) is set to last 36 months and has a total budget of 1.67 million euros.
+The city of Bratislava with MLB (Mestske lesy v Bratislave) is lead partner, the Vienna Municipal Department for Environmental Protection (MA 22) is the Austrian project partner.
 In Slovakia, DAPHNE (Inštitút aplikovanej ekologie) acts as a second project partner, and eight more strategic project partners contribute to optimising the results.

-The main focus of the project is the active involvement of citizens.
-Practical measures for the preservation of biodiversity, the ability to experience it and its dissemination, are set to encourage individuals to contribute to preserve biodiversity.
+The main focus of the project is on the active involvement of citizens.
+Practical measures for the preservation of biodiversity, for ways to experience it, and for its dissemination are carried out to encourage individuals to contribute to preserving biodiversity.